pierg/GRPO-synthesis/README.md

 # GRPO-synthesis

-A Python implementation of the Qwen2.5-3B-Instruct model for text generation and fine-tuning using GRPO.
+A Python implementation of the Qwen2.5-3B-Instruct model for text generation and fine-tuning using various Reinforcement Learning algorithms.

 ## Prerequisites